Bill Muirhead: Honours

 In 2013, Muirhead became a Member (AM) in the General Division of the Order of Australia, for significant service to the community of South Australia through the promotion of international trade.
 As the Agent General for South Australia, Muirhead is the state's representative in Britain.
 As his tenure has been extended, Muirhead will have served his role for more than a decade.

-In 2023, Muirhead was awarded the Order of Australia (AO).
-The Order of Australia is an honour that recognises Australian citizens and other persons for outstanding achievement and service.
-It was established on 14 February 1975 by Elizabeth II, Queen of Australia, on the advice of the Australian Government.
+In 2023, Muirhead was promoted to Officer of the Order of Australia (AO).

 In 2011, Muirhead also founded the South Australia Club, an international community for those with investment in the state.
 Members include people connected to South Australia through business, politics, academia, media and the arts.

-Mr Muirhead has also been involved in the Mentor Me programme in South Australia, an initiative to help young Britons to find constructive work and develop useful skills for employment.
+Muirhead has also been involved in the Mentor Me programme in South Australia, an initiative to help young Britons to find constructive work and develop useful skills for employment.
 The initiative was created to try and showcase South Australian business opportunities.